wanghmin/wanghmin2.github.io/content/publication/zhang-2012-dsm/index.md

 publishDate: '2024-03-01T07:51:40.577512Z'
 publication_types:
 - article-journal
-publication: '*IEEE Transactions on Visualization and Computer Graphics*'
+publication: '*IEEE Transactions on Visualization and Computer Graphics, 18*(8)'
 doi: 10.1109/TVCG.2011.141
 abstract: A water drop behaves differently from a large water body because of its strong viscosity and surface tension under the small scale.
 Surface tension causes